MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experiments

 \subsection{Workflow}

 Our workflow varies depending on the evaluated models.

-With MAEs, we follow a three-phase workflow applied sequentially on the same dataset: \begin{enumerate} \item \textbf{Self-supervised pre-training}: The model learns representations from unlabeled data without supervision. \item \textbf{Probing}: A task-specific head is trained on top of the frozen pre-trained backbone to assess the quality of the learned representations.
+With MAEs, we follow a \emph{three-phase} workflow: \begin{enumerate} \item \textbf{Self-supervised pre-training}: The model learns representations from unlabeled data without supervision. \item \textbf{Probing}: A task-specific head is trained on top of the frozen pre-trained backbone to assess the quality of the learned representations.
 Only the task-specific head’s parameters are updated in this phase. \item \textbf{Fine-tuning}: The entire model–including both the backbone and the task-specific head–is trained end-to-end in a fully supervised manner. \end{enumerate}

+We consider two distinct settings: \emph{intra-dataset} (SSL pre-training, probing, and fine-tuning on the same dataset) and \emph{cross-dataset} (SSL pre-training on one dataset, probing and fine-tuning on another).
+In the intra-dataset setting, SSL pre-training is performed exclusively on the union of training and validation sets, with test sets strictly excluded.
+This ensures that the MAE models do not gain an unfair advantage from any prior exposure to the fine-tuning test domains, \mbox{even indirectly via input modalities.}

 With baseline foundation models (FMs) and supervised ViTs, we focus solely on the supervised fine-tuning phase, which is closer to an operational setting.